 The AEA campus registration process is conducted online using the TEAL Accountability application.
-DRS designated for 2022 AEA provisions are re-registered automatically in 2023, provided the campus continues to meet age, enrollment, and at-risk criteria as determined by TSDS PEIMS October snapshot data.
-If a campus was registered in 2022 using the at-risk safeguard and does not meet the at-risk enrollment criterion in 2023, the campus is not eligible for AEA and is not re-registered for AEA in 2023.
+DRS designated for the prior school year AEA provisions are re-registered automatically for the current year, provided the campus continues to meet age, enrollment, and at-risk criteria as determined by TSDS PEIMS Fall Snapshot data.
+If a campus was registered in the prior year using the at-risk safeguard and does not meet the at-risk enrollment criterion in the current year, the campus is not eligible for AEA and is not re-registered for AEA in the current year.

-Campuses that were not registered in 2022 but meet DRS eligibility in 2023 are automatically registered for AEA by the agency.
-Districts may choose to remove a campus from evaluation under AEA procedures by submitting an AEA rescission form.
-The 2023 registration process occurred March 27-April 7, 2023.
+Campuses that were not registered in the prior year but meet DRS eligibility in the current year are automatically registered for AEA by the agency.
+Districts may choose to remove a campus from evaluation under AEA procedures by submitting an AEA rescission form

 Campuses that meet the following AEA campus registration criteria, but do not meet the statutory DRS age requirement, must submit a DRS application during the registration process to receive a discretionary DRS designation.
-For campuses that have received discretionary DRS designations in 2022 and continue to meet the AEA campus registration criteria, staff assumes the 2022 designation still applies.
+For campuses that have received discretionary DRS designations in the prior year and continue to meet the AEA campus registration criteria, staff assumes the prior year designation still applies.
 If a campus does not submit a DRS application, or the DRS application is denied, the campus is not registered for AEA.
-The campus will be evaluated under standard accountability for 2023.
+The campus will be evaluated under standard accountability for the following year.